CMAP-REPOS/LUI-wiki/1100_Residential.md

 Park codes.

-**Scattered Single-family or small-multi-family residences owned by an institution"** Be aware that some individual houses or occasionally townhomes or small multi-family buildings may be owned by a government entity or a social service organization.
+**Scattered Single-family or small-multi-family residences owned by an institution:** Be aware that some individual houses or occasionally townhomes or small multi-family buildings may be owned by a government entity or a social service organization.
 When evidence supports that they are being used as residences, not offices, these should be coded